-The Maine VP SAMP will improve the agencies' capacity to protect the natural resource functions and values of vernal pools at a landscape scale while supporting municipal goals for growth.
+The Maine VP SAMP improves the agencies' capacity to protect the natural resource functions and values of vernal pools at a landscape scale while supporting municipal goals for growth.
 The Maine VP SAMP supports municipal growth by allowing vernal pool impacts in municipally Designated Growth Areas (DGAs) in exchange for conservation activities in municipally identified Rural Areas.
 The Maine VP SAMP promotes the meaningful conservation of vernal pools and surrounding habitat by applying landscape level conservation principles and assessment criteria to identify high value conservation targets in Rural Areas.

 Public comment on the Maine VP SAMP was solicited via a March 8, 2016 public notice and through a May 12, 2016 public informational meeting.
 The VP SAMP protocol was signed by the District Engineer and Maine DEP on Aug.
 26, 2016 and Sept.
 6, 2016, respectively.
 Municipalities interested in using the VP SAMP must meet specified requirements and then must sign the VP SAMP along with the Corps and Maine DEP.
 The towns of Topsham and Orono are the first communities working to implement this novel approach but the Plan is intended to be available to towns statewide.
-The town of Kittery has recently expressed interest in participating in the program.
+The Town of Topsham was delegated the authority to regulate vernal pools in their Designated Development Area by the Maine Board of Environmental Protection on May 17, 2018.
+The signing of the VP SAMP by the town, Maine DEP, and the Corps is in process.

 PUBLIC OUTREACH (1st & 2nd CDs) - In addition to ongoing coordination with Maine's harbormasters, the Maine Project Office staff participates in numerous public outreach sessions.
-These include but are not limited to university career days, the Maine Fishermen's Forum, the Rockland Lobster Festival, Nation-to-Nation Tribal Outreach, regional/ state dredging committee meetings, numerous public meetings and hearings, and local/regional transportation planning committee meetings.
+These include but are not limited to university career days, the Maine Fishermen's Forum, the Rockland

+Lobster Festival, Nation-to-Nation Tribal Outreach, regional/ state dredging committee meetings, numerous public meetings and hearings, and local/regional transportation planning committee meetings.
 A number of these are in support of other divisions or branches within New England District.
 In FY 2017, MPO staff participated in the following outreach: Maine Audubon Society's Stream Smart Road Crossing Workshops; Maine Code Enforcement Officers' Vernal Pool Workshop; the Maine Harbormaster Association Training; Maine DMR aquaculture stakeholder outreach; the Maine Association of Wetland Scientists Annual Meeting; and the Maine Association of Professional Soil Scientists Annual Field Workshop.
 Similar workshops with these groups are scheduled for 2018.